syncfusion-content/flutter-docs/Flutter/linear-gauge/bar_pointer.md

 ## Customize the border

 The border can be customized with 'borderWidth' and 'borderColor' properties of bar pointer.
-The below code snippet demonstartes the same.
+The below code snippet demonstrates the same.

 {% highlight dart %}